 In a recent posting to LinkedIn, comments from an oil company contact stated that high levels of investment in different kinds of production accounting system were unsustainable.

 The poster invited people to consider whether it was time to concentrate on value for money.
 I won’t link to the post because I want to focus on the general issue that it raises.

-The implicit suggestion in the poster’s question, that buyers in oil companies are not already interested in value for money, is a little insulting.
-The general point is that lower cost does not necessarily equal higher value and, indeed, the relationship between cost and value is nebulous at best.
-Oil and gas companies select production accounting and reporting systems based on a range of criteria, of which cost is undoubtedly one, but there may be issues of sustainability, appropriateness, experience, fit, technical architecture, and many others.
+The implicit suggestion is that buyers in oil companies are not already interested in value for money.
+This is a little insulting.
+The point is that lower cost does not necessarily equal higher value.
+The relationship between cost and value is nebulous at best.
+Oil and gas companies select production accounting and reporting systems based on a range of criteria but there may be issues.
+Sustainability, appropriateness, experience, fit, technical architecture, and many others.

 Even if two products are functionally equal, it does not mean that the lowest cost of the two will be selected.
-I might believe, for example, that the higher cost is justified by a pattern of investment in long-term R&D that will benefit me, or that the level of support will be higher.
+I might believe that the higher cost is justified by a pattern of investment in long-term R&D that will benefit me.
+Or maybe that the level of support will be higher.

-Given that above, and the fact that you might have seen us advertise a named user subscription for energysys.com at £500 per month, you might reasonably ask whether we’re a low-cost provider, and why we don’t charge more for a product we think is the best in the business.
+Given the above, and the fact that you might have seen us advertise a named user subscription for energysys.com at £500 per month, you might reasonably ask whether we’re a low-cost provider.
+Why don’t we charge more for a product we think is the best in the business?
 The short answers are that we’re not, and we could!